 We observe that simply providing a dense Jacobian results in a small improvement in runtime when compared to the numerical Jacobian.
-In the instance of N = 10 for the peak coupling strength, for instance, we observe an improvement in runtime from 4,140 seconds to 3,588 seconds.
-Even if we provide a sparse Jacobian, we only observe a small improvement in runtime to 2,268 seconds.
-If we provide the sparsity pattern of the Jacobian, we observe a runtime of 2,245 seconds, similar to when the sparse Jacobian is provided.
-We also observe that the original ode15s with automatically differentiated Jacobian has a runtime of 2,296 seconds, which is on the same order of magnitude improvement as the original ode15s with sparse Jacobian.
+In the instance of N=10 for the peak coupling strength, for instance, we observe an improvement in runtime from 4140 s to 3588 s.
+Even if we provide a sparse Jacobian, we only observe a small improvement in runtime to 2268 s.
+If we provide the sparsity pattern of the Jacobian, we observe a runtime of 2245 s, similar to when the sparse Jacobian is provided.
+We also observe that the original ode15s with automatically differentiated Jacobian has a runtime of 2296 s, which is on the same order of magnitude improvement as the original ode15s with sparse Jacobian.
 We can conclude that for the original ode15s, having a sparse Jacobian matrix is the key, which is accomplished by any of the latter three methods.